Get Answers to These FAQs We Hear the Most

 The amount of time that an injured person has to file a civil action varies depending on the type of claim.
 For a DUI accident personal injury lawsuit, typically the time limit to make a legal claim in South Carolina is three years from the date of the injury.
 Similarly, surviving family members of those who have been killed have three years from the date of death to make a wrongful death claim in court.

 Statutes of limitations are complicated and there are exceptions, but once the time limit is over, victims are almost never able to recover damages.
-Even if you’re not sure that you have a case, contacting a personal injury attorney sooner rather than later can ensure that your legal right to pursue compensation in a court of law is protected.
+Even if you’re not sure that you have a case, contacting a drunk driving accident lawyer sooner rather than later can ensure that your legal right to pursue compensation in a court of law is protected.

 Get Legal Help After a DUI Accident